cljfx/cljfx/README.md

 ## TODO

-- measure performance
-- cofx stuff from re-frame?
+- cofx stuff from re-frame:
+  - fx + cofx
+  - offload to separate thread

 ## Food for thought
 - make exceptions more informative